 Mr. Lamproukos holds a degree in Mechanical Engineering (National Technical University of Athens), an MBA (Manchester Business School), and a PhD and Post Doc (London Business School).
 He is a founding member and Chairman of the Board of Directors of BPM S.A., a business consulting firm.
-He has served as Managing Director of INTRACOM Holdings Group, CEO of INTRACOM IT Services Group, Chairman of the Board of Directors of ALTEC TELECOMS S.A., INTRACOM Jordan, INTRACOM IT Services Denmark, etc., Chairman of the Audit Committee of MOTODYNAMIKI S.A., as well as executive member of the BoD of many companies.
-He is a member of the General Council of the Hellenic Federation of Enterprises (SEV), Trustee at the Board of Trustees of the Hellenic American University, and a member of the BoD of the Foundation for Economic & Industrial Research (IOBE) He has also worked as professor extraordinarius at the Athens University of Economics and Business, Research Fellow at the London Business School, and has published scientific papers in international scientific journals.
+He has served as Managing Director of INTRACOM Holdings Group, CEO of INTRACOM IT Services Group, Chairman of the Board of Directors of Attikes Telecommunications, INTRACOM Jordan, INTRACOM IT Services Denmark, etc., Chairman of the Audit Committee of MOTODYNAMIKI S.A., as well as Chairman or Member of the Board of Directors in a number of companies.
+He is a member of the General Council of the Hellenic Federation of Enterprises (SEV), has served as member of the BoD of the Foundation for Economic & Industrial Research (IOBE), and as a Trustee at the Board of Trustees of the Hellenic American University.
+He has also worked as professor extraordinarius at the Athens University of Economics and Business, as Research Fellow at the London Business School, and has published scientific papers in international scientific journals.